Brain tumours are the second most common type of cancer in children.

-- In a number of countries including Canada and the U.S., brain tumours are now the greatest cause of cancer related deaths in children age 14 and under.
+In a number of countries including Canada and the U.S., brain tumours are now the leading cause of cancer-related death among children and adolescents under age 20.

 Brain tumours are the leading cause of cancer-related death among children and adolescents under age 20.

 Cancers of the brain and nervous system (BNS) are the second most common type of childhood cancer.